Moving From Blogger To Wordpress – Maintaining Permalinks, Traffic & SEO

 @tech geek

-Google apps have nothing to do with Blogger or Wordpress.
+Google apps have nothing to do with Blogger or WordPress.
 If your nameserves are going to be changed then copy CNAME and MX records from old DNS to new DNS.

 If you are moving to Dreamhost or any other host which support Google apps integration from their control panel you don’t have to worry about anything.